Argent77/A7-Achievements/A7-Achievements/readme/readme.txt

            and the Forst of Mir.
 IWD: Sold by Gerth's Equipment Shoppe in Kuldahar.
      Sold by Kieran Nye in Lonelywood (HoW campaign only).
-PST: Sold at Fell's Tattoo Studio in the Hive.
+PST: Sold at Fell's Tattoo Parlor in the Hive.

+The component comes in two flavors:

+1) Compact Statistics

+This option installs the Achievements Trophy with an item description that lists only the currently unlocked achievements.
+Choose this if you prefer a quick overview and don't want to be spoiled by the titles of not-yet-unlocked achievements.

+2) Detailed Statistics

+This option installs the Achievements Trophy with an item description that lists all achievements individually, along with their current activation state.
+Choose this if you wish to browse the complete list of available achievements.

-The component can be installed at any time.
+Either of the subcomponents can be installed at any time.
 It is not required to start a new game.
-Achievements that have already been unlocked before the mod was installed will be detected and added to the journal.
+Achievements that have already been unlocked before the mod was installed will be detected and added to the journal when you first load the game.
 However, the Achievements Trophy may not be available for sale if you already visited the respective stores before.

 In addition to the official Steam Achievements the mod also unlocks a small number of unused achievements for SoD which are implemented in the game but not registered by Steam.